 The example shown below represents a REX Response message for stats counters for two upstream channels.
 This is a response to the request outlined in Section B.3.14.1.
 As in the previous examples, the outer envelope (GCP EDC Normal Response) is not shown.
-The values of the response code (rspCode) are to be determined.
+The values of the response code (rspCode) are (TBD).